-- Graduates may apply for national certification through examination by the American Nurses Credentialing Center, and may be eligible for California advanced practice certification.
+- Graduates may apply for national certification through examination by the American Nurses Credentialing Center or Pediatric Nursing Certification Board, and may be eligible for California advanced practice certification.

 - The program is designed for the working professional, offering evening lectures and customized clinical experiences.